Bropell/Asthma_Analysis_in_California_Counties/Machine Learning/README.md

     <img src= "https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/main/Machine%20Learning/Pictures/basic%20tree%20sample.png"/>
 </p>

-Alternatively, the second model used was Neural learning because it can learn over time to be at or near 100% accurate after some amount of epochs.
+Alternatively, the second model used was Neural Learning because it can learn over time to be at or near 100% accurate after some amount of epochs.
 A visual example of this model is shown below.

 <p align="center">